OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-022.md

 ## Psalm 22:6

-> But I am like a worm, not a human,
+> But I am like a worm, not a man,
 > A reproach among people and despised by the populace.

 ## Psalm 22:7